l0c0b0b0/osintrecon/README.md

 OSINTRecon uses Python 3 specific functionality and does not support Python 2.

 ```
-usage: osintrecon.py [-h] [-t TARGET_FILE] [-ct <number>] [-cs <number>]
+usage: osintrecon.py [-h] [-t TARGET_FILE] [-ct <number>] [-cs <number>] [--profile PROFILE_NAME]
-                [--profile PROFILE_NAME] [-o OUTPUT_DIR] [--single-target]
-                [--only-scans-dir] [-v] [--disable-sanity-checks]
+                     [-o OUTPUT_DIR] [--only-scans-dir] [-v] [--disable-sanity-checks]
                      [targets ...]

 OSINT Enumeration

 positional arguments:
-  targets               Resolvable hostnames (e.g. foo.bar) to scan or IP addresses (e.g.
-                        10.0.0.1), CIDR notation (e.g. 10.0.0.1/24)
+  targets               IP addresses (e.g. 10.0.0.1), CIDR notation (e.g. 10.0.0.1/24), or resolvable
+                        hostnames (e.g. foo.bar) to scan.

 options:
   -h, --help            show this help message and exit
   -t TARGET_FILE, --targets TARGET_FILE
-                        Read only IP address from file, every domain will be translate to
+                        Read only IP address from file, every domain will be translate to ip.
-                        ip.
   -ct <number>, --concurrent-targets <number>
                         The maximum number of target hosts to scan concurrently.
-Default:
-                        2
+Default: 2
   -cs <number>, --concurrent-scans <number>
                         The maximum number of scans to perform per target host.
+Default: 3
+  --profile PROFILE_NAME
+                        The port scanning profile to use (defined in port-scan-profiles.toml).
 Default:
-                        3
-  --profile PROFILE_NAME
-                        The OSINT basic scanning profile to use (defined in osint-basic-
-                        profiles.toml).
-Default: default
+                        default
   -o OUTPUT_DIR, --output OUTPUT_DIR
                         The output directory for results.
 Default: osint
-  --single-target       Only scan a domain.
   --only-scans-dir      Only create the "scans" directory for results.
-Other directories
+Other directories (e.g. exploit,
-                        (e.g. report) will not be created.
+                        loot, report) will not be created.
 Default: false
   -v, --verbose         Enable verbose output.
 Repeat for more verbosity.
   --disable-sanity-checks
-                        Disable sanity checks that would otherwise prevent the scans from
+                        Disable sanity checks that would otherwise prevent the scans from running.
+Default:
-                        running.
-Default: false
+                        false
 ```

 ### Verbosity